nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 ### PWM via sysfs

-Our Linux kernels provide a simple **sysfs** interface to access PWM from.
+Our Linux kernel provides a simple **sysfs** interface to access PWM from.
 The PWM controller can be found exported as **pwmchip0** at `/sys/class/pwm/pwmchip0`.
 To test the PWM channels and explore the sysfs file structure, connect to C.H.I.P.
 Pro via [USB-serial](https://docs.getchip.com/chip_pro_devkit.html#usb-serial-uart1-connection) and in a terminal window type:

 ```
 ls /sys/class/pwm/pwmchip0